-Our concern here is on secure communication between two users from different administrative or security domains.
+Our concern here is with secure communication between two users from different administrative or security domains.
 While this is not a new security problem per se, we observe that current approaches fall short of being able to offer a satisfactory solution.

 A main design goal of Kerberos was to allow single sign-on such that a user is able to access multiple networked services without the need to repeatedly enter her login password.
-Hence, the emphasis is on authenticating a user once and allowing secure access to multiple services within a time period.
+Hence, the emphasis is on authenticating a user once and allowing secure access to multiple services within a given time period.
 On the other hand, our work focuses on authenticated key agreement between two users of separate domains.
 This fundamental difference leads to other differences in terms of the protocol message flows and the security architecture.
-For example, in Kerberos, we assume that a user shares a password, while each application server shares a long-term symmetric key with their KDC; while in our case, we have a more "symmetric" situation where both users each shares a password with her respective domain authentication server.
+For example, in Kerberos, we assume that a user shares a password, while each application server shares a long-term symmetric key with their KDC; while in our case, we have a more symmetric situation, where each user shares a password with her respective domain authentication server.

-Furthermore, Kerberos seems to be more suited to a rather "closed" distributed environment, where it is feasible to establish, distribute and maintain long-term secret keys between a KDC and a group of application servers, and between the KDC and other remote KDCs.
-Although this is compensated with the PKINIT and PKCROSS extensions, PKIs are known to be difficult to deploy for various practical reasons related to, such as cost, registration process, trust establishment, key revocation, and management of user private keys [22, 36].
-We believe that what is needed here is a PKI that is more "user-friendly", i.e., which hides the complexity of public key management from a user's view point.
+Furthermore, Kerberos seems to be more suited to a rather closed distributed environment, where it is feasible to establish, distribute, and maintain long-term secret keys between a KDC and a group of application servers, and between the KDC and other remote KDCs.
+Although this is compensated with the PKINIT and PKCROSS extensions, PKIs are known to be difficult to deploy for various practical reasons, such as cost, registration process, trust establishment, key revocation, and management of user private keys [Ellison and Schneier 2000; Price 2005].
+We believe that what is needed here is a PKI that is more user-friendly, that is, which hides the complexity of public key management from a user's view point.

-Existing work on C2C-PAKE does provide some useful insights on how to construct an efficient authenticated key agreement protocol between a local and a remote users.
+Existing work on C2C-PAKE does provide some useful insights on how to construct an efficient authenticated key agreement protocol between local and a remote user.
 Unfortunately, however, these protocols rely on long-term symmetric keys shared between KDCs.
 This may not be a practical and scalable approach, particularly in an open distributed environment, because establishment and management of shared keys between KDCs can be a complicated and costly process.7

 From a security perspective, the complexity of a cross-domain authenticated key exchange often complicates its security analysis.
-As shown in [12, 2], the security analysis of Kerberos, with or without PKINIT, is rather complex and involved.
+As shown in Butler et al. [2006] and Backes et al. [2011], the security analysis of Kerberos, with or without PKINIT, is rather complex and involved.
 This sometimes may hinder a security flaw in the protocol from being detected early.
-For example, the IETF Internet Draft for PKINIT was first circulated in 1996, but it was only after almost a decade later when Cervesato et al. reported a man-in-the-middle attack in PKINIT [17].
-Similarly, designing a secure C2C-PAKE protocol seems to be a non-trivial task at all.
+For example, the IETF Internet Draft for PKINIT was first circulated in 1996, but it was only after almost a decade later when Cervesato et al. [2008] reported a man-in-the-middle attack in PKINIT.
+Similarly, designing a secure C2C-PAKE protocol seems to be a non-trivial task.
 Most of the C2C-PAKE protocols found in the literature have security flaws.
-These include off-line password guessing attacks [34, 40], undetectable on-line password guessing and unknown key-share attacks [35], insider attacks (by malicious clients and servers) [18, 34, 35], and password-compromise impersonation attacks [16].
-Recent proposals [43, 23] attempt to address these security problems.
+These include offline password guessing attacks [Phan and Goi 2005; Wang et al. 2004], undetectable online password guessing and unknown key-share attacks [Phan and Goi 2006], insider attacks (by malicious clients and servers) [Chen 2003; Phan and Goi 2005, 2006], and password-compromise impersonation attacks [Cao et al. 2009].
+Recent proposals [Feng and Xu 2009; Wu and Zhu 2009] attempt to address these security problems.